eclair fillings featured image

 Rich and deep in flavor, caramel pastry cream is another delicious option.
 The trickiest part is making caramel sauce first, but store-bought works, too.

 Sounds interesting?
-Here’s my caramel pastry cream recipe, and here’s my caramel eclairs recipe if you want to see it in action.
+Here’s my caramel eclairs recipe if you want to see the whole setup, or the link below to check out the pastry cream recipe.

 Pistachio eclair filling